WesG1/Instrument-Panel/README.md

 KiCAD schematics and PCB files for instrument pannel project

 Change Log
+03/11/2026
+    Placed diodes on gate of power shut off mosfet, one wired to esp32, other wired to keyed power detection

 03/09/26
     Changed logic shifters back to older version, changed names of outputs for clarification, added shifter for echo pin